Skip to content

 Do you publish your NPS-scores?

 Many companies utilise NPS (Net Promoter Score).
-One of the questions that I never get asked by businesses that have implemented NPS is, "Shall we make our NPS score public?"
-How many companies are you aware of that publish their NPS scores?
+One question I never get asked by businesses that have implemented NPS is: "Shall we make our NPS score public?"
+Do you know of any companies that publish their NPS scores?

 Shall we make our NPS score public?

 To answer that, I plan to cover all the advantages of publishing your NPS score.
 By publishing, I mean making your NPS score public, such as by posting it on your website or sharing it online.
-It would be beneficial for you to show the NPS to your customers and employees regularly.
+It would be beneficial for you to show your customers and employees the NPS regularly.
 Later, you can add suppliers and interested parties, e.g., the Board of Directors and investors.

 Advantages of publishing your NPS score: